xu4-engine/u4/README.md

  - On UNIX systems: `/usr/share/xu4` & `/usr/local/share/xu4`
  - On Windows: `%LOCALAPPDATA%\xu4`

-The zipfile doesn't need to be unpacked, but if it is, xu4 can handle uppercase or lowercase filenames even on case-sensitive filesystems, so it doesn't matter whether the files are named AVATAR.EXE or avater.exe or even Avatar.exe.
+The zipfile doesn't need to be unpacked, but if it is, the game can handle uppercase or lowercase filenames even on case-sensitive filesystems, so it doesn't matter whether the files are named AVATAR.EXE or avater.exe or even Avatar.exe.